DiabloSerpent/simple_sudoku_generator/README.md

 - Fix/Formalize spacing of definitions
 - figure out a more convenient way to manage the type difference b/t usize and CellSize
-- optimize Sudoku::group_removal
-  - make it so that the iteration work is done in separate method (for readability).
-    - need to figure out how to make it not slow
-  - store already discovered groups separately. they can be analyzed only when changed, and also don't need to check outside of group for new subgroups.
-  - according to testing, the group_removal takes ~140 ms.
-    The rest of the program takes ~7 ms, ~4 ms of which is intersection_removal.
-    This means that group_removal is taking ~95% of the total runtime.
 - rename `r` in Sudoku rules to `ret`
 - maybe could make it so that modifying a cell adds them to a list which other functions use to see if they should act or not